A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Experiments

 \subsection{Experimental Setup}

-The following state-of-the-art image segmentation models are employed as backbones: U-Net~\cite{ronneberger2015u}, UNet++~\cite{zhou2018unet++}, ResUnet~\cite{zhang2018road}, and CE-Net~\cite{gu2019net}.
-Each model is optimized using Adam optimizer with a batch size of 8.
-The initial learning rate is set as $10^{-3}$ and decays by 0.1 after every 80 epochs.
-For the hyper-parameters, every image is partitioned into $16\times 16$ patches, and the temperature parameter $\tau$ is set as 0.05.
-The $\alpha$ and $\beta$ in the total loss function $\mathcal{L}_{total}$ are set to be 0.02 and 0.1, respectively.
-In the training process, all models will be trained for 240 epochs to ensure convergence.
-The experiments are conducted based on the PyTorch library using an NVIDIA GeForce RTX 3090 GPU~\cite{paszke2019pytorch}.
+We employ UNet++~\cite{zhou2018unet++} as our base network due to its prevalence in medical image segmentation tasks.
+The model is optimized using Adam optimizer with a batch size of 6.
+The initial learning rate is set as $3\times10^{-4}$ and decays by 0.5 after every 100 epochs.
+For the hyper-parameters, images are divided into $5\times 5$ patches, and the temperature parameter $\tau$ is set as 0.05.
+The balancing parameter $\alpha$ is empirically set as 0.01.
+To guarantee model convergence, training persists for 300 epochs for all models.
+The experiments are executed on an NVIDIA GeForce RTX 3090 GPU using PyTorch~\cite{paszke2019pytorch}.

+For comparative analysis, we compare our approach against state-of-the-art networks including UNet++\cite{zhou2018unet++}, H-DenseUNet\cite{li2018h}, and Att-UNet~\cite{oktay2018attention} that we implemented, as well as DeepLabv3+\cite{chen2018encoder}, HED\cite{xie2015holistically}, and CogSeg~\cite{sang2021super}, whose results we directly adopt from~\cite{zhang2022hard}.
+Additionally, extensive ablation studies are conducted, assessing the impact of different components in the proposed loss and the robustness adaptability of our framework with alternative backbones like U-Net~\cite{ronneberger2015u}, ResUnet~\cite{zhang2018road}, and CE-Net~\cite{gu2019net}.
+We repeat the experiment 5 times to obtain the mean and standard deviation.